-This generation is often generally described as being up-beat, civic minded, open to change, tech-savvy, politically correct, inclusive, non-hierarchical and socially conscious.
+This generation is often generally described as being up-beat.
+They are also civic minded, open to change, tech-savvy, politically correct, inclusive, non-hierarchical and socially conscious.

-From a work perspective, they are considered to be purpose-driven, creative, organized, flexible, accepting of change, motivated by the life part of their work-life balance.
+From a work perspective, they are considered to be purpose-driven.
+They are also creative, organized, flexible, accepting of change, motivated by the life part of their work-life balance.
 Millennials are considered to be “digital natives”.

-“Generation Z” is the name that is currently being given to the cohort of people born after the late 1990s.
-In truth, the name of this generation isn’t yet fully decided and they are also sometimes referred to as the “iGeneration” or the “post-millennial” generation.
+“Generation Z” is the last of the different generations in the workplace that we’ll look it.
+It’s the name that is currently being given to the cohort of people born after the late 1990s.
+In truth, the name of this generation isn’t yet fully decided.
+They are also sometimes referred to as the “iGeneration” or the “post-millennial” generation.
 Only a few members of this generation have entered employment.
 Though they are the future of our labor markets, they have yet to make a large impact on them.

 As a cohort, this generation has so far been shaped by things like the Great Recession, The #MeToo movement, Black Lives Matter and other social movements.
 They are still developing as a cohort though, and will be influenced my further factors over the coming years.

-We don’t yet have any view as to what they will value or how they will act in the world of work.
+We don’t yet know what they will value or how they will act in the world of work.

 The World of Work Project View

-At a high level we think the conversation about “generations” as cohorts of broadly homogeneous people is probably totally flawed and full of a lot of bias.
+At a high level we think the conversation about “different generations in the workplace” as cohorts of broadly homogeneous people is probably totally flawed and full of a lot of assumptions.
 Whether or not you can really make such broad generalizations about the traits of different generations is uncertain and every generation will have a range of people in it.
 It’s also worth noting that there’s a lot of disagreement about the traits of the different generations.

 That said, it’s good to remember that individuals are different, that any team you manage or are part of will have individuals with different characteristics and that diversity really does improve certain aspects of team performance.